syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Phase.md

 # Phase in WPF Diagram(SfDiagram)

- [Phase](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) are the subprocess which will split each lanes as horizontally or vertically based on the swimlane orientation.
+ The [Phase](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) is the subprocess which will split each lanes as horizontally or vertically based on the swimlane orientation.
 The multiple number of phase can be added to swimlane.

 ## Create an empty Phase

-We can create the [Phase](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) and add into [Phases](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Phases.html) collection of the Swimlane.
+You can create the [Phase](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) and add into the[Phases](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Phases.html) collection of the Swimlane.

->Note: For Horizontal Swimlane, we must set the UnitWidth of the Phase.
-For Vertical Swimlane, we must set UnitHeight of the Phase.
+>Note: For Horizontal Swimlane, you must set the UnitWidth of the Phase.
+For Vertical Swimlane, you must set UnitHeight of the Phase.

-The following code example illustrates how to add phase at swimlane.
+The following code example explains how to add phase at swimlane.

 {% tabs %}
 {% highlight xaml %}